bbatsov/metaredux/_drafts/towards-awesome-clojure-documentation.md

 For one - I think we can use Markdown in docstrings to highlight param and var references.

-I also think it's pretty easy to adopt a convention of using gramatically correct sentences as the building blocks of docstrings.
-In particular - I believe it's quite important to have each docstring start a signle sentence overview.
-That's great for humans and it's great for programmings tools as well.
+I also think it's pretty easy to adopt a convention of using grammatically correct sentences as the building blocks of docstrings.
+In particular - I believe it's quite important to have each docstring start with a single sentence overview.
+That's great for humans and it's great for programming tools as well.

 ## Awesome Metadata